RoyRin/RoyRin.github.io/index.md

 ### **Who am I? (at a high-level)**

-I'm a computer scientist and software engineer interested in ways to use technology for positive social change - most recently, I'm interested in <span class="spoiler"> privacy</span> technology.
+I'm interested in ways to use technology for positive social change - most recently, I'm interested in <span class="spoiler"> privacy</span> technology.
+I'm currently a Harvard PhD student, working with Professor [Seth Neel](https://www.hbs.edu/faculty/Pages/profile.aspx?facId=1326892) and Professor [Salil Vadhan](https://salil.seas.harvard.edu) on "Trustworthy" Machine Learning.

-I'm currently a Master's student at Columbia, conducting research with [Professor Rachel Cummings](https://www.rachelcummings.com) and [Professor Steven Bellovin](https://www.cs.columbia.edu/~smb/) on Private Machine Learning.
-I am partially supported by the Advanced Master's Research Specialization award at Columbia.
+Previously, I was a Master's student at Columbia, conducting research with [Professor Rachel Cummings](https://www.rachelcummings.com) and [Professor Steven Bellovin](https://www.cs.columbia.edu/~smb/) on Private Machine Learning.
+And before that I worked at [Ouster](www.ouster.com), a lidar company, as a software engineer.

-I created and organize the group [Technically Private](https://groups.google.com/g/technically-private); a group of *mostly* graduate students across many universities, who talk about Privacy and Security.
+I created and organize the group Technically Private ([www.technicallyprivate.com](www.technicallyprivate.com)); a group of *mostly* graduate students across many universities, who talk about Privacy and Security.
 If you're interested in joining - send a request to the above link.

 I'm a big proponent of [learning in public] and I intend to use this website as a platform for fleshing out my own ideas, while also giving you an idea of what it's like inside my brain.
 I write about public-interest tech and privacy on this website and [substack](https://technicallyprivate.substack.com/)!
 I sometimes write on Medium too : [https://royrinberg.medium.com/](https://royrinberg.medium.com/).